pius-grainger/loki-tempo-prometheus-otel/README.md

 # Observability Platform

 End-to-end observability stack deployed on AWS EKS via Terraform.
 Collects metrics, logs, and traces with full cross-linking in Grafana.
+Includes SLI/SLO definitions and error budget tracking for all services.

 ## Architecture